 I just mentioned Formula E, so let me express my never decreasing excitement and say some admiring words about the big brother, the F1 car.
 Williams F1 brought one to the show and I had the chance to take a close look and guys I am sure that in terms of aerodynamics there is no more beautiful, cleverly designed and complex car on any other race track.
 Simply astonishing even when it is standing still.

 This beauty was a bit set aside, I found it away from the main stream of the show on a badly lit area.
 I think it was unfair to place such car there it should have been on a podium.
 BAC Mono is a road legal race car.
-The strongest evidence of being road legal is the road tax disc on the car but it cannot be place behind the windscreen to its proper place because simply there is no windscreen.
+The strongest evidence of being road legal is the road tax disc on the car.
+However, it cannot be place behind the windscreen to its proper place because simply there is no windscreen.
 Then where is it?
 The disc is behind the rear registration plate on the console that holds the exhaust pipe.
 Never seen better.

 I have a certain feeling that in some countries overseas when someone would be brave enough to MOT this car the authorities – ignoring EU rules and already existing British reg plate – denied it, tortured the owner, cut him into four pieces and placed his pieces above the entrances of four MOT stations in four corners of the country to deter further attempts.